chili-publish/grafx-documentation/docs/release-notes/index.md

 - Improved performance
 Several technical improvements to the tech stack result in overall better performance.
 - Improved preview of assets with blend mode in the GraFx Publisher Editor
+- Switched output download link to a more sustainable location (URL remains to not break your integrations)

 ### Fixes

 - Fixed issue when asset previews can’t be recreated after calling ResourceItemReplaceFile
+- Fixed an issue where a (wrong) error was shown on the login page

 ## ![rn_icon](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS_OK-10.svg) Feb 27, 2024 - GraFx Studio